Fantom-Factory/projectBuilderPlus/README.md

 ## The SlimerDude Open Source Branch

-This branch of PB+ from [BASSG](https://bassg.com/) disables licence checks, allowing you can use it unhindered!
+This branch of [PB+](https://bassg.com/solutions/software/analytics/pbp-by-bassg.html) from [BASSG](https://bassg.com/) disables licence checks, allowing you can use it unhindered!

-See the [DOWNLOADS](https://bitbucket.org/SlimerDude/project-builder-plus/downloads/) page for distribution details.
+See the [DOWNLOADS](https://bitbucket.org/SlimerDude/project-builder-plus/downloads/) page for pre-compiled, ready-to-use distributions.